 Stress has an annoyingly sneaky way of showing up in your body, including your skin and hair, which can make the pressure to look your best on the big day that much more intense.
 It also totally affects your sleep, digestion, and even communication skills with your partner.
 Luckily, there are lots of mind-body oriented treatments out there that can help your overall well-being and transform your stressed-out skin and hair.
 We're talking sessions that amplify the best of modern technology along with ancient, tried-and-true practices.
 These holistic treatments are about the whole body, not just outer appearances, so chances are you'll feel super relaxed and restored at the end of them.

+Helmed by incredible practitioners—many of whom are women—these holistic havens are a hotbed of restorative modalities.
 Get started early on your wedding beauty and wellness routine, and when the big day rolls around you'll look and feel your best.
-Book one of the holistic treatments below, ASAP!
+Book a treatment at one New York City's best wellness studios below, ASAP!

 Stefanie DiLibero offers a multisensory experience out of Gotham Wellness, her chic SoHo office space (with soft lighting, white drapery, and natural materials, it's anything but office-like).
 She practices "aculectrics cosmetic acupuncture," a process that melds Chinese medicine with the latest technology and mindfulness practices.
 For two full, glorious hours, I experienced acupuncture first on my legs to address areas of imbalance (in my case, stress), and then a microcurrent lift massage, which stimulated my face with tiny electrical pulses.
 "From a Chinese medical perspective, microcurrents build chi, which helps to prepare the neck and face for acupuncture treatment, allowing the needles to work more efficiently." says DiLibero.
 "From a western point of view, the currents lift and sculpt the muscles of the face and drain excess fluids through the lymphatic system, as well as build collagen and elastin."